PramUkesh/weave-ledflasher-web/README.md

 ## Setup

-Install dependencies
-1. `npm install`
+1. `npm install` - Install dependencies

-Install Polymer dependencies
-2. `bower install`
+2. `bower install` - Install bower dependencies

-Replace ClientId
-3.  replace the `google-signin` `client-id` attribute with your ClientId
+3.  replace the `google-signin` `client-id` attribute with your ClientId - Replace ClientId

-Start the server
+4. `gulp` - Start the server
-3. `gulp`

 ## How it works
 Interacting with the Weave API is broken into 3 interactions: